What time does Ronnie O’Sullivan play today?

 Ronnie O’Sullivan faces Stuart Bingham in the quarter-finals of the World Snooker Championship

-Ronnie O’Sullivan is looking to reach the final four of the World Snooker Championship after dispatching round-of-16 opponent Ryan Day at the Crucible on Monday to reach the quarter-finals.
+Ronnie O’Sullivan is looking to reach the final four of the World Snooker Championship as he continues his quarter-final with Stuart Bingham on Wednesday.

 The 48-year-old is aiming to win snooker’s Triple Crown in a single season for the first time in his career, with the Masters and UK Championship already secured earlier in the year, and the World Championship the missing piece.